viitana/dungBot/README.md

 	```
 	TGBOT_TOKEN="MY_COOL_TOKEN"
 	```
-	*If intending to run official version, ask Atte for token.*
+	*If intending to run on the official bot account, ask Atte for token.*

 - If setting up the deployment server via Gitlab webhook, also add variable `TGBOT_DEPLOY_TOKEN`.

 ### Usage
 ##### Bot
-- Run `npm run dev` to start bot in development mode
+- Run `npm run dev` to start the bot in development mode
 ##### Webhook autodeploy
 - Make sure a valid token is exported as env variable `TGBOT_DEPLOY_TOKEN` **and** set up in webhook
-- Run `npm run autodeploy` to start webhook listener
+- Run `pm2 start deploy/deployServer.js --name deploy && pm2 start index.js --name bot` to start the webhook listener and bot

-- Run `npm run autodeploy-bot` to start bot in autodeploy mode
+The bot will now pull the latest changes and reboot when any merge request completes (merges).

-The bot *should* now pull latest changes and reboot when any megre request completes (merges).
+Note that changes to `deployServer.js` will not take place as it doesn't get rebooted.
+To apply changes to the server, reboot it with for example `pm2 delete deploy && pm2 start deploy/deployServer.js --name deploy`